Green Smoothies – Pump Up Your Veggie Intake

 And the real secret to enjoying green smoothies…pour it into a glass or jar that you really like!

-Smoothie inspiration by Primal Toad – check out some free recipes or download the smoothie e-book at: http://primaltoad.com/tps/.
+Smoothie inspiration by Primal Toad – download his smoothie e-book ($1.99 on Amazon).

 Photo attribution: flikr creative commons: wild tofu